meteorhacks/meteorhacks.github.io/_posts/pro-meteor/2013-11-21-fibers-eventloop-and-meteor.md

 Meteor foresaw this problem and provided us with a very simple API to get around it.
 It's not documented yet, but here's how you can use it.

+> [meteor-npm](https://github.com/arunoda/meteor-npm) also comes with a set of [async-utilities](http://meteorhacks.com/improved-async-utilities-in-meteor-npm.html) to work with npm modules.

     function getUserProfile(req, callback) {
       ghapi.user.getFrom(req, callback);
     }